-Meet Jessica Nabongo, soon-to-be the first black woman to visit every country in the world
+Meet Jessica Nabongo, set-to-be the first black woman to visit every country in the world

 Jessica Nabongo is on a mission to become the first black woman to visit every country in the world.
 And at age 35, she’s soon set to achieve it; at the time of speaking she had reached 162 of 195 countries, and was set to visit 2 more in the following week.

 Catching her in Dubai, the day before she flew to Turkmenistan and then on to Azerbaijan, we spoke to Jessica about her inspiration, her journey so far, and her experiences navigating the world as a solo black female.

 What made you decide to take on this challenge?
 At what point did you decide you were no longer travelling for pure pleasure, but that you wanted to achieve this?

 I’ve always wanted to travel to every country in the world; I’m a geography nerd.
 I’ve been travelling since I was young, my first international trip was when I was 4 and we went to Canada.
 But what I didn’t know is that travelling to every country in the world is a thing that people pay attention to.
 It was just something I always wanted to do.
 In February 2017 I found out about Cassie De Pecol, an American women who holds the Guinness World record for visiting every country the fastest, so I did some research into it and discovered that no black woman had completed this feat - that’s when I decided I wanted to be the first black woman to do so.
 I wanted to do it by my 35th birthday, which is not happening.
 But I will do it while I’m still 35.

 Did this decision change the way you travel?